-If you decide to use my services, here are the fees which are capped by the Florida Department of Financial Services and underscored by Florida’s Chief Financial Officer, Jimmy Patronis. http://www.myfloridacfo.com/Division/Agents/Industry/News/PubAdjRegs.htm
+If you decide to use my services, here are the public adjuster fees outlined in the Florida Statutes Regulating Public Adjusters which are regulated by the Florida Department of Financial Services and Florida’s Chief Financial Officer, Jimmy Patronis. http://www.myfloridacfo.com/Division/Agents/Industry/News/PubAdjRegs.htm

 Florida Public Adjusters are prohibited from charging more than the capped amount: